 But you will want to be sure and complete your bookkeeping reconciliations and maintain records that allow you to produce both a Balance Sheet and an Income Statement.
-In many cases, you don't absolutely need to file the Balance Sheet, it is a good best practice that can be extremely helpful as your business grows - and in some cases it is a requirement.
+That 1120-S tax filing we just covered does require a balance sheet!

 Reporting your practice earnings on Schedule C (which is what you do as a sole prop or non-S-Corp LLC) is a bit easier and less rigid than the 1120-S, so once you make the S-Corp election, you do want to make sure your bookkeeping processes are in tip-top shape.

-7. Reduced Social Security Benefits + Allowed SEP-IRA Contributions
+7. Reduced Social Security Benefits + Allowed Retirement Contributions

-This is a really important point that I rarely see discussed.
+This is a really important point that I often see missed.
 The reduction of your Social Security Benefits that the S-Corp election brings about isn't a deal-breaker, but it is something I want you to be aware of and prepared for.

 You may or may not be counting on receiving Social Security Benefits once you reach retirement age.
 I can't predict the future, but I'm betting that once we all reach retirement age, Social Security retirement benefits will still be around in some shape or form.
 And if you've benefited from the FICA-tax-reducing benefits of an S-Corp, your retirement benefit will be lower than it otherwise would have been.